taxus/hcc-lab1/README.md

 # lab1
-Lab1 was revised by GrandpaAndy & GrandmaMaggie
+Lab1 was revised by GrandpaAndy & GrandmaMaggie.